Can You Have A Joint Bank Account With SSI?

 This means that if a married couple establishes a joint bank account, the amount of the account balance that belongs to each spouse is deducted from their available resources.
 Joint accounts used exclusively for business purposes are another exclusion.

-Protection Of SSDI Benefits
+Protection of SSI Benefits

 Keep Accurate Records

 It is critical to accurately document each deposit and withdrawal made to and from shared bank accounts.
-It will ensure that the resource limit is not exceeded by the account balance proportionate to the SSDI recipient.
+It will ensure that the resource limit is not exceeded by the account balance proportionate to the SSI recipient.

 Monitor Account Balances

-SSDI recipients should periodically check the balances of their joint accounts to ensure they don’t exceed the resource cap.
+SSI recipients should periodically check the balances of their joint accounts to ensure they don’t exceed the resource cap.
 It may be necessary to withdraw some money or more to a different account if the account balance is dangerously near the maximum.

 Use Separate Accounts